강의

 • The final system design project or open source mission does not affect hiring decisions and is a condition for skipping document screening.

-• Excellent design + OSS contribution results
+• Excellent design + OSS contribution results are

-→ Will be featured on my Threads channel
+→ Featured on my Threads channel

 Visa & Others